umn-asr/shibboleths_lil_helper/README.markdown

 About
 =====
-A Rubygem to help manage the configuration associated with many instances of the Shibboleth Apache/IIS Native Service Provider code.
+Shibboleth's Lil Helper is a tool that automates the generation of Apache/IIS Shibboleth Native Service Provider configuration & metadata files.
+It provides several benefits over manually configuring each NativeSp instance/server by:

+* Providing a consistent configuration approach you can apply uniformly across all of the servers managed by your organization.
+  > Makes deployment automation possible, errors less frequent, and troubleshooting easier.
+* Dividing high level auth specs from actual NativeSp configuration
+  > Programmers can focus on high level goals like
+  > "protect files underneath the '/secure' directory on 'somewebsite.com'"
+  > rather than grappeling with the bewildering complexity of the NativeSp's
+  > interrelated XML files, the Shibboleth protocal, SAML, etc.
+* Providing conceptually simple linear process that distills the main steps associated with Shibboleth integration.

-(WARNING: This is in active development and is fairly unstable, unless you've talked to Joe or Chris regarding this tool, beware).
+**WARNING**: This is in active development and is unstable.
+Unless you've talked to Joe or Chris regarding this tool, beware.

 Background
 ==========
 It was created to manage shibboleth configuration and deployment across

 * iis6, iis7, and Apache 2.2 web servers
   * each hosting many vhosts (aka sites)
   * each running PHP, Rails 2 + 3, classic ASP, and .NET
-*   running the Apache/IIS Native Service Provider
+  * each running the Apache/IIS Native Service Provider

 Installation
 ============
+* git clone git://github.com/joegoggins/shibboleths_lil_helper.git
-1. gem install shibboleths_lil_helper (DEV_WISH_LIST: Not working yet)
+* gem install shibboleths_lil_helper (DEV_WISH_LIST: Not working yet)
-2. git clone git://github.com/joegoggins/shibboleths_lil_helper.git

 Assumptions
 ===========